Knetic/subteno/README.md

 How do I use it?
 ====

-Clone the project, substitute your own SSID/password in `main.cpp`, plug in your 8266, build/upload the project, and from that moment on your 8266 will keep your server online.
+Clone the project, substitute your own SSID/password/IP/MAC in `globals.cpp`, plug in your 8266, build/upload the project, and from that moment on your 8266 will keep your server online.

 Where's the Fritz?
 ====